evvvrado/maxwel-legacy/README.md

 > Enhancing your custom games experience in League of Legends.

-Maxwel is a specialized League of Legends (LOL) platform designed exclusively for a small, close-knit group of friends who share a passion for the game.
-Maxwel will use the LOL API to access key player data, including ranks, performance metrics, and recent trends.
-This data will be used to create fair and engaging custom game experiences for our group, ensuring balanced teams and competitive matches.
-And Maxwel utilizes the OpenAI API to interpret user input and link it with various developed functions.
+This is a legacy version of Maxwel, a specialized League of Legends (LOL) platform that was designed exclusively for a small, close-knit group of friends who shared a passion for the game.
+Maxwel utilized the LOL API to access key player data, including ranks, performance metrics, and recent trends.
+This data was employed to create fair and engaging custom game experiences for our group, ensuring balanced teams and competitive matches.
+Furthermore, the legacy Maxwel version leveraged the OpenAI API to interpret user input and link it with various developed functions.

 ## ⚙️ What builds Maxwel?